 - Students shall register in Music 512E during their first term of study and remain registered in this course until they advance to doctoral candidacy.
 Although students may repeat Music 512 for credit, only three credits of 512 may be related to the subject of the DMA thesis.
 Once candidacy has been approved, students shall register in Music 649 and remain registered in this course until they complete their program.

 - Courses for the required 500-level seminars in Music Theory, Music History, or Ethnomusicology must be taught by faculty in the Music Theory, Musicology, and Ethnomusicology Divisions.

 - To include at least two credits of Performance Electives (ensembles), drawn from the list below.
 Music Electives shall usually be courses at the 500 level.
 However, courses at the 300- and 400-level to a maximum of 6 credits may be included with approval, provided they are not required for the B.Mus. degree in orchestral instrument performance.
 Music 520A (Introduction to Music Research) must be taken as a prerequisite (not counting for program credit) if its equivalent has not been completed elsewhere.
-Students who have completed its equivalent previously must replace this course with a 3-credit elective course at the 300-level or above.
 Music 521A (WBP) or Music 521D (Strings): Seminar in Performance Practices must be taken if its equivalent has not been completed elsewhere; if taken, it may be counted toward elective credit.

 - 550 Large Instrumental Ensemble (4 credits)

 - 557 Early Music Ensemble (2 credits)